ssaarela/javersion/README.md

 ```
 And if there were `Map<String, Pet> allPets` in Owner, it would contain all those pets by id.

-## Custom ValueTypes
+## Custom Type Mapping and Value Types

 If you have a class that Javersion's basic type mappings can't handle properly,
 you need to register a custom `TypeMapping` for it using `TypeMappings.builder()`.

-TypeMapping is a simple interface that
+`TypeMapping` is a simple interface that

 1. Checks if it applies to a given property (map), type (K or V of a Map) or path (PropertyPath).
 2. Provides a ValueType for it.
 3. Using reflection describes recursively all sub paths (properties, indexes or keys) it can have.

-ValueType again is a simple interface that
+`ValueType` again is a simple interface that

 1. Serializes given object to keys of type PropertyPath and _values returned by nested ValueTypes_.
 2. Can instantiate and